ssrikantan/MSFT-Foundry-Agent-Samples/README.md

 Assistant: Compared to other providers...
 ```

-### Published App Clients
+### Published App Clients — Limited Use Cases

+> ⚠️ **Note:** Published App Clients have significant limitations compared to Project Clients.
+> Use these only when you need to share an agent externally without exposing your project.

 #### Foundry App Client (Published Agent Application)

 This script interacts with a **published** Agent Application using the OpenAI SDK directly.
-Published applications expose a dedicated endpoint that can be accessed without the Azure AI Projects SDK.
+Published applications expose a dedicated endpoint but with reduced capabilities.

 ```powershell
 python clients/published/foundry-app-client.py